aarcticc/Scripts/README.md

 ## Overview

 This repo is for all the bad optimized, half written and late at night compiled dogshit I have.
-Note: the venv directory is only temporary

 ---